seanbrereton/EDEN/technical_manual/tech_spec.md

 5. For example to prevent errors in creating simulations we made it so users can only choose values within a certain range.

-6. To minimise the user's memory load we made all information easily visible while the simualtion runs.
+6. To minimise the user's memory load we made all information easily visible while the simulation runs.

 7. There are keyboard shortcuts that can be used by an experienced user to speed up their interaction such as pressing Shift while moving the camera to speed up the camera.
 This still caters to inexperienced users as it is not important to the function of the program.